 Technology: A classic case of can’t live with it, can’t live without it.
 While it may dramatically improve the efficiency of both our home and work lives, from connecting with friends and family on the other side of the world to running a business on-the-go, our laptops and smartphones are not always the best for our wellbeing.
 Craning over our devices is giving us what we now refer to as “tech neck,” an umbrella term for neck related issues as a result of spending too much time screen-gazing.

 “In the immediate, we’ll see patients suffering from neck, shoulder and back pain and sometimes even headaches.
 Down the line patients present kyphotically (with an abnormally rounded and hunched spine) and ongoing chronic neck and back issues,” says Rob Foyster, lead physiotherapist at Ten Health and Fitness.

 While the physical effects of the online world are well-publicized, the impact of these devices on our skin is less so.
 Leaning over your devices for extended periods can in fact cause aesthetic issues, too.
-“The neck skin is much thinner than the skin on our face.
-As there aren’t the same supporting fat and boney structures in the neck it is more likely to sag and wrinkle with age,” says Dr. David Jack, a London-based premiere aesthetic doctor.
+“The neck skin can be much thinner than the skin on our face.
+As there aren’t the same supporting fat and bony structures in the neck it is more likely to sag and wrinkle with age,” says Dr. David Jack, a London-based premiere aesthetic doctor.
 Constantly checking your email can cause these fine lines to be exaggerated.

 Furthermore, these devices emit blue light, also known as high-energy visible light (HEV), which can damage the skin in a similar way to the sun’s UVA and UVB rays.
 Blue light actually penetrates deeper than UV increasing the possibility of premature aging.